 (4) Don’t Be a Victim: Secure Your Mail!

 A high-quality locking security mailbox will keep your incoming mail secure until you have a chance to retrieve it, protecting your mail from would be mail-identity thieves.
-Remember, a high security mailbox like the Mail Boss curbside locking mailbox will protect your mail and prevent you from being a victim of mail theft in the future.
+Remember, a high security mailbox like the Mail Boss curbside locking mailbox will protect your mail and help prevent you from becoming a victim of mail theft in the future.